WICG/display-locking/explainer.md

 runs in the same event loop as layout, and browser rendering semantics require previous layout and visual update to be done before running subsequent script.

+Creating more complex applications might also mean having a **bigger amount of things in a web page**, making the rendering costs to have all of the content to actually be part of the DOM to be prohibitively expensive.
+This drives some amount of web authors to *virtualization* instead, where they actually **refrain from putting things in the DOM**, keeping content in memory in some non-DOM data structure, with only the visible portion converted into DOM nodes and inserted into the document, recycling them in and out as needed.
+Popular examples include https://m.twitter.com/ and [react-window](https://github.com/bvaughn/react-window).
+However, this will **make the web app suffer** because a lot of things like find-in-page, accessibility, indexability, focus navigation, anchor links, etc.
+**depends on having things in the DOM**.

-We propose a new concept, display locking, to assist developers with alleviating jank caused by DOM updates.
+We propose a new concept, **display locking**, to assist developers with **alleviating jank caused by DOM updates** and having some control on **when to pay rendering costs**, while also **allowing things that depend on the updates to get the up-to-date values** when urgent.

 Using display locking, the developer will be able to lock an element and its subtree, preventing visual updates.
 Then, the developer will be able construct the locked subtree’s DOM however they desire, and insert it into the DOM without any rendering cost or jank.
 After insertion, the element can be updated.
-These updates will be co-operative -- interleaved with other work such as running script or DOM updates outside of the locked subtree.
+These updates will be *co-operative* -- **interleaved with other work such as running script or DOM updates outside of the locked subtree**.
 The developer will then be able to commit the element's lock, causing the visual updates of the modified subtree to appear.
-In essence, display locking will make it possible to perform complicated DOM updates without causing the rest of the page to jank.
+In essence, display locking will make it possible to **perform complicated DOM updates without causing the rest of the page to jank** and **only pay rendering costs on things that really needs it**.

 In the rest of the document, we describe the display locking concept in detail.
 We will first examine some motivating examples which we commonly observe in rich